 The article spells out how the purpose and structure of an Earth Community economy differs from the purpose and structure of an Empire Economy.
 This article was published in the NGO daily newsletter “Outreach Issues” at the May 2009 meeting of the UN Commission on Sustainable Development.

 YES!, Winter 2009 issue on “Happiness.”
 Outlines an essential five-part policy framework to facilitate the work of responsible businesses, investors, civic organizations, and local governments engaged in growing a 21st century economy from the bottom up.
-PDF.
-See also the new YES! magazine web page featuring a number of YES! articles on the New Economy.
-YES! magazine is planning to devote its Summer 2009 issue to this theme.
+(YES! magazine devoted a number of issues and articles to the New Economy; see their archive.)

 YES! magazine, Fall 2007 issue on “Stand Up to Corporate Power.
 Taming corporate power is essential, but insufficient to heal our relationships with one another and Earth.
 We need a new prosperity story that gives priority to investing in the living wealth of healthy children, families, and communities and recognizes the essential role of government in maintaining the essential conditions of socially efficient markets, in particular the need for an equitable distribution of income and ownership.